jimmoffitt/developer_advocate.blog/metadataEvolution/search_timeline.md

 + User/Actor metadata

 + URL matching
+[] Expanded URLs?

+     2006: October 26 has:links
+     2010: August 28 has:videos (tweets with links to select video hosting sites)
+     2011: July 20 has:media, has:images
+     2014: December Enhanced metadata emerges
+     2016: May 1 - Enhanced URL metadata more fully available

 + geo operators
   + Profile geo: Metadata is in payload Tweets starting when it was introducted.
 However, the Search index on this metadata goes back until 2015-02-17.
 For example, searches for before this date with the ```profile_country:us``` rule clause will not match anything.